Skip Navigation

 Humble Beginnings Expands to Decades of Lutheran Education

-Born in 1964 as a ninth-grade pilot program of a large Lutheran Church Missouri Synod (LCMS) school, the school evolved into an association of LCMS congregations and purchased its current North Alpine site.
+Launched in 1964 as a ninth-grade pilot program of a large Lutheran Church Missouri Synod (LCMS) school, the school evolved into an association of LCMS congregations and purchased its current North Alpine site.
 As the demographics of Rockford changed, its feeder schools could no longer support a Lutheran high school.
 The enrollment began to decline, and financial pressures began to mount.
 At this point, the association voted to expand to include ALC and LCA (predecessors of the ELCA) congregations.
 A new outreach to the community was initiated.
 The situation stabilized, and growth began.
 By 1974, enrollment at the high school grew to 182 students, ten full-time instructors, and three part-time instructors.

 The exciting steps of expansion came during an extreme financial crisis.
 Declining enrollment in Lutheran feeder schools and a demand note on the 1971 building program created a critical financial situation.
 The Lutheran community rallied to prevent the doors from closing by contributing $300,000 to keep the Lutheran school ministry alive.
 That initiated a new era for the Lutheran High School Association of the Greater Rockford Area.
 The Junior High continued to flourish, feeding the expanding high school program.
 When discussion in the local public district raised the possibility of a K-5 elementary program, a 6th grade was added to the Junior High, inaugurating a 4-6 Intermediate program.